 Information of data subjects, right of access and right to data portability

-The data controller must provide concise information that is easily accessible and formulated in clear terms to the data subject before submitting personal data to nodes for validation (see section 4.3 for possible points in time to provide such information).
+The data controller must provide the data subject with concise information that is easily accessible and formulated in clear terms, before submitting personal data to nodes for validation (see section 4.3 for possible points in time to provide such information).

-The same applies for the right of access and the right to portability: the EDPB considers that the exercise of these rights can be compatible with blockchains’ technical properties as long as the controller fulfils all GDPR requirements concerning the exercise of those rights.
+The same applies for the right of access and the right to portability: the EDPB considers that the exercise of these rights can be compatible with blockchains’ technical properties, as long as the controller fulfils all GDPR requirements concerning the exercise of those rights.

 Right to erasure and right to object